-Rate
+Locality Rate

-11.04
+Boykins 11.04

-11.04
+Branchville 11.04

-11.25
+Capron 11.25

-10.63
+Franklin 10.63

-11.25
+lvor 11.25

-11.25
+Newsoms 11.25

-11.04
+Smithfield 11.04

-11.04
+Suffolk 11.04

-11.04
+Windsor 11.04

 Source: Electricity Local

 TECHNOLOGY

 The use of computers and the internet has become an essential part of learning and communication.
 The Children's Center is using technology to communicate with parents, particularly starting with the COVID-19 outbreak beginning in March of 2020.